 A Brief Look at our Church

 The Johnson City Alliance Church began in 1979 as a ministry of the Christian and Missionary Alliance, whose offices are located in Colorado Springs, Colorado.
-Arthur Joyce was the founding pastor and continues to serve as pastor today.
+Arthur Joyce was the founding pastor.
 For four years the church met in the club room of the City Recreation Building on Legion Street in downtown Johnson City.
 It moved into the present building in February of 1983.
 The church is a part of the Southern District of the Christian and Missionary Alliance, whose offices are located in Birmingham, Alabama.

 In 2011 A Decision to Build